Elburacco/Elburacco/README.md

 Betting services playing bot.

-In last month I was part of team creating bots for mass play in betting services.
+In last months I was part of team creating bots for mass play in betting services.
 Bot tasks:
-receive and parse data from Betburger, and play simultanously on several websites.
+receive and parse data from Betburger, log in, check bet history and wallet balance, cash out and play simultanously on several websites and their clones.
-My part was to write serve BETCLICK, EXPECT, UNIBET, BETSSON, CASHPOINT
+My part was to write bots to play BETCLICK, EXPECT, UNIBET, BETSSON, CASHPOINT.
+Bot

 Status: finished succesfully